PipedreamHQ/pipedream/components/salesforce_rest_api/README.md

 10. Select the user you'd like to assign this permission set to, and click Assign.
 The user should now show up under Current Assignments.
 <img src="https://res.cloudinary.com/dpenc2lit/image/upload/v1702598514/Screenshot_2023-12-14_at_3.52.42_PM_w4ge4p.png" width=500>

+11. You should now be able to use any of the Salesforce (Instant) Triggers on Pipedream!

 # Troubleshooting

 If you happen to stumble on the error: `UNKNOWN_EXCEPTION: admin operation already in progress` when creating an **Instant** trigger, you can follow the steps below to use the Salesforce Flow Builder to be able to use webhooks with Pipedream.
 This is a known error in Salesforce.